codingMustache/codingMustache/README.md

 ## Daily Trivia

-What was the first company to use the term &quot;Golden Master&quot;?
+Which of these is not a layer in the OSI model for data communications?
- 1. Apple
+ 1. Connection Layer
- 2. IBM
+ 2. Physical Layer
- 3. Microsoft
+ 3. Transport Layer
- 4. Google
+ 4. Application Layer

 <details>
   <summary>Answer</summary>
-  Apple
+  Connection Layer
 </details>